-The Play the Fool Festival is Edmonton’s artist-driven, non-profit theatre festival that presents clown theatre and physical comedy performances.
-We provide an opportunity for local, national and international artists to perform their original work in a professional festival environment, and showcase a diverse range of styles to audiences.
+The Play the Fool Festival is an artist-driven, non-profit theatre festival that presents clown theatre and physical comedy performances.
+We provide an opportunity for local Edmonton/Amiskwaciwâskahikan, Canadian and international artists to perform their original work in a professional festival environment, and showcase a diverse range of styles to audiences.

 The festival brings together seasoned and emerging local clown-theatre and physical theatre artists for four days of performances that embrace risk, exploration, and play.
 We welcome both established and emerging theatre artists, and artists with diverse gender identities and cultural backgrounds.